zhangchengchuan/tp-1/docs/UserGuide.md

 Format: `addTask n/NAME d/DESCRIPTION [mod/ASSOCIATED_MODULE_NAME] [s/START_DATETIME] [e/END_DATETIME]`
 * A **name** and **description** for the task is **compulsory**.
+* No duplicate tasks can be added.
+A task is considered a duplicate if it has the same `NAME` with any existing tasks, even if other attributes are different.
 * It is optional to include an associated module name, a start datetime and an end datetime.
 * A task created with a start datetime **must** also have an end datetime.
 * Format for `START_DATETIME`/`END_DATETIME` is as follows: `yyyy-MM-ddThh:mm` e.g. `2021-10-29T23:59`.